-The following areas also identified upon Pembridge village Map are designated Local Green Space.
-Development that would result in the loss of these sites or unnecessarily restrict their current use or value will not be permitted.
-Proposals that will benefit their current utility will however be permitted provided there is no significant adverse effect on residential amenity:
+The following areas identified in the Pembridge village Map are designated Local Green Space.
+Development that would result in the loss or damage of these sites or reduce their current use or value will not be permitted.
+Proposals that will benefit their current utility will be supported provided they comply with all policies in the development plan including this policy.